hasura/graphql-engine/docs/graphql/manual/queries/performance.rst

   :depth: 2
   :local:

-Sometimes, queries can be slow due to large data volume or levels of nesting.
+Sometimes, queries can become slow due to large data volumes or levels of nesting.
 This page explains how to identify the query runtime, how the query plan caching in Hasura works, and how queries can be optimized.

 .. _query_runtime: